What Is a Webhook? A Plain-English Guide With Examples

-A webhook might sound like something Spiderman uses to defeat the Green Goblin, but it’s actually a fundamental part of how lots of web apps interact.
+Webhooks might sound like something Spiderman uses to defeat the Green Goblin, but it’s actually a fundamental part of how lots of web apps interact.
+A webhook is an automated message one application sends to another, in response to a specific event.
+It’s used to bridge the gap between apps, pushing data to a destination URL.
 If you’ve ever used a Slack integration, set up a recipe in IFTTT, or managed workflows in Unito, you’ve used webhooks.

 In this post, we’ll break down what they are, why they’re used, and how apps put them to work.